 Bronchiolitis is an inflammatory respiratory condition.
 It’s caused by a virus that affects the smallest air passages in the lungs, the bronchioles.
 The job of these small, branching bronchioles is to control airflow in your lungs.
 When they become infected or damaged, they swell or become clogged.
 This blocks the flow of oxygen.
-Although it is generally a childhood condition, adults can be affected as well.
+Although it’s generally a childhood condition, bronchiolitis can affect adults as well.

 There are two main types of bronchiolitis: